 On this page: Gamma Knife Radiosurgery

 Housed at Toronto Western Hospital, the Gamma Knife Centre is the only one of its kind in Ontario.
 As a unique collaboration between Neuroscience, Medical Imaging and the Princess Margaret Radiation Medicine programs, this state-of-the-art radiosurgical treatment is available to people with benign tumours and other medical conditions.
-A second Gamma Knife Perfexion unit at Princess Margaret is used to treat brain metastases.
+A second Gamma Knife Perfexion unit at the Princess Margaret is used to treat brain metastases.

 Whole breast radiation therapy is a standard treatment option for women with breast cancer following breast conserving surgery.
 On an annual basis, this treatment accounts for more than 60 per cent of all breast cancer patients treated at the Princess Margaret Cancer Centre.
 With increasing rates of breast cancer and greater use of advanced, yet time-consuming planning methods, the hospital needed an innovative, efficient approach to treat patients and prevent delays.